-Chorizo nachos is a flavorful twist on the classic appetizer.
+Chorizo nachos are a flavorful twist on the classic appetizer.
 These fully-loaded nachos are piled high with beans, verde salsa, sour cream, cheese, and fresh vegetables.

 - Tortilla chips - I prefer to find hearty tortilla chips to use for nachos.
 Thin chips get soggy and limp quickly when sitting under juice from salsa, beans, and cheese sauce.

-- Chorizo – You want to purchase pork chorizo in casings, since you are looking to cut it out of the casing to fry up like ground hamburger.
+- Chorizo sausage - You want to purchase raw pork chorizo in casings, since you are looking to cut it out of the casing to fry up like ground hamburger.
 If your store sells bulk chorizo without casings, that is even better!
 Buy extra and make my chorizo chili recipe too!

 - Black refried beans - Refried beans go great on any nachos, but black refried beans pair particularly well with verde salsa and chorizo.

-- Verde salsa – The tangy flavor of tomatillo salsa is best, but you can substitute traditional salsa instead in a pinch.
+- Verde salsa - The tangy flavor of tomatillo salsa is best, but you can substitute traditional salsa or Pico de Gallo instead.

 - Nacho cheese sauce - For me, nachos just aren't nachos without a cheese sauce.
 Adding shredded cheese is nice, but it doesn't give me that warm melty sauce I crave.

-- Shredded cheese – I think a little shredded cheese compliments the nacho cheese sauce well.
-Use your favorite, whether that is taco cheese, cheddar, pepper jack, or a mix of each.
+- Shredded cheese - Use your favorite cheese, whether that is taco cheese, cheddar, pepper jack, or a mix of each.

 - Sour cream - All nachos need sour cream, right?
 Feel free to dress it up further with my cilantro lime sour cream.

-- Fresh vegetables – Any combination of onions, jalapeno, avocado, and cilantro is perfect for finishing off chorizo nachos.
+- Fresh vegetables - Red or white onion, green onions, jalapeno, creamy avocado, and cilantro is perfect for finishing off chorizo nachos.

-The most important trick when making nachos is to layer the chips.
+The most important trick for making the best nachos is to layer the chips.
 This prevents the chips on top from being covered in all the toppings and the chips underneath lie bare.
 To do this, I spread half of the chips on my serving tray and sprinkle with the chorizo and beans.
-I then pile on the remaining chips and add the rest of the toppings on top of the nachos.
+I then pile on the remaining layer of chips and add the rest of the toppings on top of the nachos.